Fritte795/vast/web/docs/about-vast/vision.md

 operations center (SOC) architecture is long overdue.
-Conceptually, we need to shift away from point-to-point product integrations built on top of narrow custom APIs to an open *security data fabric* as the central driver of event-drien use cases.
+Conceptually, we need to shift away from point-to-point product integrations built on top of narrow custom APIs to an open *security data fabric* as the central driver of event-driven use cases.
 This fabric abstracts away the complexity of the infrastructure and provides connectivity from cloud to distal on-premise locations, as well as modular functions that can easily be composed into use cases in the detection and response realm.
 Authorized parties join this fabric